Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Concentration

 </div>

 In a frightening spectacle, the subject of your ire begins to crack and break apart as every imperfection is amplified.
 When you cast this miracle, choose a creature within range.
-At the start of each of your turns for the duration of this effect, make a Prowess attack against them.
+At the start of each of your turns for the duration of this effect, make a special attack against Prowess against them.
 If it hits, apply two stacks of defenseless, then deal corrosive damage to them equal to their total stacks of all afflictions.

 ### Gift of Greed